 Thrombolytic Therapy for Acute Ischemic Stroke

-Findings from the Third International Stroke Trial indicate that among patients with ischemic stroke who are candidates for thrombolytic treatment, high baseline blood pressure and a large pressure variability during the first 24 hours may be associated with a poor prognosis, whereas a large reduction in blood pressure and the use of blood pressure-lowering treatment during the first 24 hours may be associated with a favorable prognosis.
+Findings from the Third International Stroke Trial indicated that among patients with ischemic stroke who are candidates for thrombolytic treatment, high baseline blood pressure (BP) and a large pressure variability during the first 24 hours may be associated with a poor prognosis, whereas a large reduction in BP and the use of BP-lowering treatment during the first 24 hours may be associated with a favorable prognosis.

-Murao et al evaluated the influence of prestroke cognitive impairment (PSCI) on outcomes in stroke patients treated with IV recombinant tissue plasminogen activator (rtPA).
-OPHELIE-COG was a prospective observational multicenter study in patients treated with IV rtPA for cerebral ischemia.
-Patients’ preexisting cognitive status was evaluated by the short version of the Informant Questionnaire on Cognitive Decline in the Elderly.
-PSCI was defined as a mean score >3.
-The primary endpoint was a favorable outcome (modified Rankin Scale [mRS] score 0-1) after 3 months.
-Secondary endpoints were symptomatic intracerebral hemorrhage (sICH), mRS scores 0-2, and mortality at 3 months.
-Of 205 patients, 62 (30.2%) met criteria for PSCI.
-Although they had more sICH and were less frequently independent after 3 months, they did not differ for any endpoint after adjustment for age, baseline NIH Stroke Scale score, and onset-to-needle time.
-The pooled analysis found no association of PSCI with any endpoint.
-The authors conclude that ischemic stroke patients with PSCI should receive rtPA if eligible.
-However, this conclusion cannot be extended to severe cognitive impairment or severe strokes.
+In a study evaluating the influence of prestroke cognitive impairment (PSCI) on outcomes in 205 stroke patients treated with IV rtPA, Murao et al found that the 62 patients (30.2%) who met criteria for PSCI, though they had more sICH and were less frequently independent after 3 months, did not differ from the others for any endpoint after adjustment for age, baseline NIH Stroke Scale score, and onset-to-needle time.
+Pooled analysis found no association of PSCI with any endpoint.
+Their conclusion was that ischemic stroke patients with PSCI should receive rtPA if eligible, but this conclusion cannot be extended to severe cognitive impairment or severe strokes.

 Because strokes occur predominantly in the elderly population, decreasing benefit from thrombolysis with age is a concern.
-However, the International Stroke Trial 3 (IST3) found no direct association between alteplase administration and hemorrhage rate in the elderly patients selected using noncontrast CT scanning.
+However, the International Stroke Trial 3 (IST3) found no direct association between alteplase administration and hemorrhage rate in the elderly patients selected by means of noncontrast computed tomography (CT).